 In addition, the audit team considered the specific requirements of the BCR standard, and assessment included the boundaries, activities and technologies of the project, the sources and reservoirs, types of GHG, evaluation indicators of SDG's, the pertinent tools, and the monitoring plan and its implementation.
-Finally, in accordance with the BCR standard, the level of assurance was no less than 95%, and the material discrepancy was not up to 5%.
+Finally, in accordance with the BCR standard, the level of assurance was no less than 95%, and the material discrepancy was not up to 5% (See detail in Section 3.3.).